 What Does CFBR Mean on LinkedIn and Why It Matters for Your Business?

-Kavya R.
+Kavya M.

 What Exactly Does CFBR Mean?

-Think of CFBR as a digital way of saying "I want to help this post get seen by more people."
-Instead of writing a long comment, busy professionals often just type "CFBR" to give the post a quick engagement boost.
+So, Instead of writing a long comment, busy professionals often just type "CFBR" to give the post a quick engagement boost.

-Here's how it works in practice:
+And Here’s how it works in practice:

 • LinkedIn's algorithm sees the engagement and shows the post to a wider audience

-Here's what LinkedIn's algorithm considers:
+Although LinkedIn never disclosed its algorithm but Here's what LinkedIn's algorithm considers:

 • Engagement Speed: Posts that get comments and reactions quickly are considered "hot" and get shown to more people